dennisperremans/feedem/README.md

 ```

-Simple add data-feed attribute to your element to feed your elements with random content.
+Simple add data-feed attribute to your element to feed 'em random content.
-Refresh your page and new content will be inserted into your elements.
+Refresh your page and new content will be feeded to your elements.

 ### Words